Jdavp/my_first_repository/README.md

-learning to use git hub
+learning to use git hub update